 Corruption can introduce instability into communities involved in the logging industry, fostering an atmosphere of mistrust and eroding the rule of law, ultimately leading to social unrest and conflict.
-This observation aligns with independent research studies that elucidate how unscrupulous logging controllers manipulate laws and conspire with corrupt officials to circumvent legal consequences (Leipold & Winkel, 2016; Lim et al., 2017; Tacconi, Rodrigues & Maryudi, 2019).
+This observation aligns with independent research studies that elucidate how unscrupulous logging controllers manipulate laws and conspire with corrupt officials to circumvent legal consequences (Leipold and Winkel 2016; Lim et al. 2017; Tacconi, Rodrigues and Maryudi 2019).

 Furthermore, corruption's impact on political stability emerges as a critical facet of this issue.
 Weak institutions, limited access to justice, and waning public trust in government bodies hinder effective responses to environmental and social challenges.
-Measuring the influence of corruption on political stability can be achieved through indicators such as public unrest, political violence, and the level of public trust in government institutions (Khalid et al., 2019; Tacconi & Williams, 2020; Kansanga et al., 2021).
+Measuring the influence of corruption on political stability can be achieved through indicators such as public unrest, political violence, and the level of public trust in government institutions (Khalid and Thompson 2019; Tacconi and Williams 2020; Kansanga et al. 2021).